 What I strive for in my photography is simply to share my world with other people.
 What I love most about other photographers is when I get to step into their world and understand how we're different.
 The problem with the machine learning (AI) revolution is that none of these systems exist in the real world anyway.
 They tell us nothing about the human experience, instead they threaten to bury reality itself by the sheer scale of their output.

-My objection to AI applied to art is the absence of human experience in the process.
+My primary objection with AI applied to art is the absence of human experience in the process.
 That experience is what brings meaning and value to everything we do.

 When I look at a beautiful photo captured by someone, I'm putting myself in their shoes for a few seconds.
 I'm contemplating their experience and perspective, not only in the moment itself but the arc of life that led them to this point.
 The image is an expression of their very existence.
 The mirror neurons inside my brain begin to fire and I am connecting with that other human being through the medium of the photograph.
 I am learning something from them.
 It's a human to human connection that lasts as long as I can hold onto that image inside my mind.